rrhg/rrhg.github.io/data_structures_algorithms/dynamic-programming.md

    1. Optimization (Maximum or Minimum)
       1. Minimum steps needed...
    1. Yes or no.
+1. The optimal solution of the high level abstract problem
+   1. depends on the optimal solution
+      1. to the overlapping sub problems

 1. Memoization- store results
 1. Optimize a problem by storing intermediaries